 Factor Assessment (including possible mitigating measures) Environmental quality Development would result in increased sewage pollution of the River Coln and areas downstream following heavy rainfall unless the capacity of the main sewage system is increased or, alternatively, an independent sewage system is installed.
 Green field site.
 Biodiversity Mature hedgerows surround parts of the site which links to countryside, ecological value - green space remaining in area of built development.
-Mature trees on north boundary would need to be retained Flood Risks (all types) Flood zone 1 but flow route into Lake 104, shown as Ground Water flood risk on ES1 map implying potential difficulties with sustainable drainage.
+Badger sets in vicinity.
+Mature trees on north boundary would need to be retained.
+Potential impact on SSSIs downstream due to sewage system capacity issue (as for all sites in Fairford) (Nearest SSSI 720m to southeast) Flood Risks (all types) Flood zone 1 but flow route into Lake 104, shown as Ground Water flood risk on ES1 map implying potential difficulties with sustainable drainage.
 To avoid increasing risk of sewer flooding, improvements are required to the town's foul drainage system before any further significant housing developments are permitted to connect to it.
 Traffic Concerns about safe access.
-Site has visibility/safety issue with exit onto A417 from existing consented site.
-Listed Buildings/Scheduled Close to Morgan Hall.
-Monuments Conservation Area N/A. Views/Visual Impact Softens edge of Bovis development on eastern entrance to town, gap with views to countryside from A417.
+Site has visibility/safety issue with exit onto A417 from existing consented site, and concerns expressed about intensification of its use.
+Listed Buildings/Scheduled Monuments None on site or adjacent.
+Conservation Area N/A. Views/Visual Impact Softens edge of Bovis development on eastern entrance to town.
 Rural Character Part of 'rural' approach to Fairford from the east.
 Land resources Site is grassland formerly agricultural (B&MV), presently used as the Fairford Football club's practice pitch.
 Open/Green Space Considerations The site is an open field which previously extended into countryside to the east and is now surrounded by houses.
 Public Rights of Way None on site.
-Amenity Potential Development would cause loss of sports pitch.
+Amenity Potential Potential for developing an improved sports ground & social facility.
 Community Land in current sports/community use.
 School access 1100 m from Primary school, 1400m from Secondary school.
 Health access 950m from Doctors' Surgery.
 Distance to Town Centre 1200m from town centre, requires crossing A417.
 Employment access The site is within reasonable walking or cycling distance from the business park on London Road (900m).
 Commuting to the Horcott Rd Industrial Estate (1900m) would most likely be by car, via the town centre.
-Infrastructure None identified.
+Infrastructure Potential for developing an improved sports ground & social facility.
+However, this would be likely to involve the loss of the existing facilities at the Fairford Town Football Club ground on Cinder Lane.